level-level/ll-cookie-wall/_features/3-european-law.markdown

 ---
-title:  "European law"
+title:  European law
-icon:   "law"
+icon:   law
 ---

 The Cookie Wall for WordPress complies with the European Commission's guidelines on privacy and data protection.